Greenwich Hospital's Corvino has Prescription for Nation's Health Care Crisis

 The “age wave” will strain the country’s already fragile health care system unless the tide is turned and more fundamental, effective reforms are implemented, said Frank A. Corvino, the president and chief executive officer of Greenwich Hospital.

 Mr. Corvino, who addressed “The Future of the American Health Care System” at Sacred Heart University’s Schine Auditorium on October 20, has led Greenwich Hospital for 20 of the 40 years he’s spent in the health care industry.
 He also serves as executive vice president of the Yale New Haven Health System, of which Greenwich Hospital is a member.
-His talk was sponsored by the John F. Welch College of Business and the College of Health Professions.
+His talk was sponsored by the Jack Welch College of Business and the College of Health Professions.